Energy Services & Renewable Technician

 Program begins: Fall only

-The Energy Services & Renewable Technician program prepares graduates for field service technician careers in the rapidly expanding energy industry.
-Students will gain broad based technician skill-sets required in the conventional and renewable energy industry and other industries that employ automated processes.
+The Energy Services & Renewable Technician program prepares graduates for technician careers in the rapidly expanding energy industry.
+Students will gain broad based technician skill sets required in the conventional and renewable energy industry and other industries that employ automated processes.

 A limited number of students will be accepted to both the online and on campus programs in the fall.
-Online courses require lab activities that may require travel to the BSC National Energy Center of Excellence in Bismarck.
+Online courses require lab activities that may require travel to the BSC National Energy Center of Excellence.

 Prospective students should be prepared for the physical demands of entry-level technician positions.
 Typical industry requirements include passing a physical exam, lifting 50+ pounds, climbing ladders, and working in confined spaces or heights.
 Job applicants also may be required to pass a drug screen and eye exam, including the ability to distinguish between colors accurately.